-Over the last few years, implementation of 4 R’s strategy for personalisation in the business world has become more and more prevalent.
+Over the last few years, the implementation of 4 R’s strategy for personalization in the business world has become more and more prevalent.
 From marketing and customer communication to product creation and beyond, it is now the expectation of most customers.

 To take a simple example:

-It’s brilliant to see how they have personalised product accordingly to my behaviour; look at what I see when I log into my account:
+It’s brilliant to see how they have personalized product accordingly to my behavior; look at what I see when I log into my account:

-But how does a restaurant owner understand all this and go about doing personalised marketing?
-Please note to implement any strategy, you need to have a good CRM which can help you identify customer on various attributes.
+But how does a restaurant owner understand all this and go about doing personalized marketing?
+Please note to implement any strategy, and you need to have a good CRM which can help you identify the customer on various attributes.

-To achieve a basic personalised restaurant marketing campaign, following parameters need to be kept in mind:
+To achieve a basic personalized restaurant marketing campaign, the following parameters need to be kept in mind:

 - The regularity of the customer